 |1Department of Midwifery, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran|

-Objectives: Transition to motherhood, is a challenging and stressful process in postpartum period as they face not only new tasks associated with the maternal role but also the dramatic changes in their bodies.
-This study was performed with aim to determine the relationship between maternal self-confidence and functional status in postpartum period.
+Objectives: Transition to motherhood, is a challenging and stressful process in postpartum period as the women not only face new tasks associated with the maternal role but also the dramatic changes in their bodies.
+This study was performed with the aim to determine the relationship between maternal self-confidence and functional status in postpartum period.

-Materials and Methods: This cross-sectional study was conducted on 136 primiparous women at 2 weeks postpartum who were referred to twenty five health centers of Tabriz, from December 2015 to April 2016.
-Data were collected using the socio-demographic characteristics questionnaire, Lips Maternal Self- Confidence Score and Inventory of Functional Status After Childbirth.
-The statistical tests including Pearson correlation, Independent sample T-test, one-way ANOVA and General linear model were used for data analysis through SPSS v.
+Materials and Methods: This cross-sectional study was conducted on 136 primiparous women at 2 weeks postpartum who were referred to 25 health centers of Tabriz, from December 2015 to April 2016.
+Data were collected using the socio-demographic characteristics questionnaire, Lips Maternal Self-confidence Score (LMSCS) and Inventory of Functional Status After Childbirth (IFSAC).
+The statistical tests including Pearson correlation, independent sample t test, one-way analysis of variance (ANOVA) and general linear model were used for data analysis through SPSS v.
 21. The significance level was considered as P < 0.05.

-Results: The mean (SD) of total functional status scores was 2.2 ± 0.4, with achievable scores range from 1 to 4 and maternal self-confidence scores was 105.6 ± 11.2, with achievable scores range from 24 to 144.
-Between functional status and maternal self-confidence was found a significantly positive and strong correlations (P = 0.001, r = 0.271).
+Results: The mean (SD) of total functional status scores was 2.2 ± 0.4, with achievable scores ranging from 1 to 4 and maternal self-confidence scores was 105.6 ± 11.2, with achievable scores ranging from 24 to 144.
+Between functional status and maternal self-confidence there was significantly positive and strong correlations (P = 0.001, r = 0.271).

-Conclusion: The results from this study show that maternal self-confidence has a positive effect on functional status in postpartum period and increased self-confidence leads to improved functional status.
+Conclusion: The results show that maternal self-confidence has a positive effect on functional status in postpartum period and increased self-confidence leads to improved functional status.